Updated on October 31, 2022 by Sarina Tariq

 A needlepoint lace with fine net background with cord outlining design.

-Alpaca fiber is a fine silk like soft natural fiber harvested from the Alpaca animal; It is very similar to sheep’s wool
+Alpaca fiber is a fine silk like soft natural fiber harvested from the Alpaca animal( South Africa); It is very similar to sheep’s wool and is blended with wool to create suiting materials

 This is a fibre produced from the long, incredibly soft hair of an angora rabbit.
 This is different from Mohair which comes from Angora goat.
 The rabbit is bred for its soft wool.
 Used to make sweaters and accessories.